Recycled Carpet: The Best Eco-Friendly Carpets and Pads

 One often overlooked aspect of going green is your flooring.
 Billions (with a “b”) pounds of carpet are dumped in landfills each year.
 I had an idea the amount of trashed carpet would be a large number, but when I read it was billions, that blew me away!
 To make this statistic worse, the majority of homes are constructed with carpets made of oils and plastic (not biodegradable substances).
 The optimism in this situation is there is a lot of room for improvement.
 To help you out, I’ll explain the options for green carpet, green padding, and disposing of your old carpet without hurting the environment.

-Wool is the natural choice for green carpet.
+Wool Carpet: wool is the natural choice for green carpet.
 It comes straight off of the sheep, and better than recyclable, it re-grows.
 This is our top choice for green carpeting, but it does come with a cost—literally.
 Wool is the most expensive carpet fiber you’ll find.
 This cost can be diluted when you consider its durability; I had one reader write in and say her wool carpet lasted her over 40 years!

-One of the newest environmentally fibers, Sorona Smartstrand is made of corn sugar.
+Sorona Smartstrand: one of the newest environmentally fibers, Sorona Smartstrand is made of corn sugar.
 It is a very high performing carpet fiber.
 It is one of the best in terms of durability and the best in terms of stain resistance (in our opinion).
-Since utilizing corn sugar may take away from animal and human feed, this may make it not as environmentally friendly as the previous two options.
+Since utilizing corn sugar may take away from the animal and human feed, this may make it not as environmentally friendly as the previous two options.
 However, you could argue that the durability of Sorona Smartstrand makes it more eco-friendly than PET polyester.
 It depends on how you look at it.
 This is a very exciting new carpet fiber; if you aren’t familiar with it, I suggest read more.

 Other recycled brands